Portugal national football team: Kits

-Portugal's traditional home kit is mainly red with a green trim, reflecting the colors of the nation's flag.
-Over the years, the particular shade of red has alternated between a darker burgundy and a lighter scarlet.
+Portugal's traditional home kit is mainly red with a green trim, reflecting the colours of the nation's flag.
+Over the years, the particular shade of red has alternated between a darker burgundy and a lighter scarlet, the latter matching the flag.
 Both green and red shorts have been used to complete the strip.

 The team's away kits, on the other hand, have varied more considerably.
-White has typically been preferred as a dominant color, either with blue shorts, or red and green highlights.
-In recent times, all-black has been utilised, as has a turquoise-teal color, the latter of which was prominently featured during the title winning Euro 2016 campaign.
+White has typically been preferred as a dominant colour, either with blue shorts, or red and green highlights.
+In recent times, all-black has been utilised, as has a turquoise-teal colour, the latter of which was prominently featured during the title winning Euro 2016 campaign.